Sir Robert Davers, 2nd Baronet: Political career

-He moved back permanently to England in 1687 and became the Member of Parliament for Bury St Edmunds in 1689.
-He sat in the Commons for the seat for a second term from 1703 to 1705, after which he was elected MP for Suffolk, holding that seat until his death in 1722.
+In 1700 he was appointed a justice of the peace for Suffolk.
+He represented Bury for a second term from 1703 to 1705, after which he was elected MP for Suffolk, holding that seat until his death in 1722.
+In 1721, his name was included on a list of leading politicians and likely Jacobite sympathisers sent to James Francis Edward Stuart.